Writing your Arts Award

 The case studies above show the degrees to which writing could be included in your own Arts Award project.
 There’s scope to build a whole award around writing, perhaps as part of a creative writing club or it can be a springboard to other art forms or creative responses, with a piece of writing being used as inspiration.
 Why not use our mapping resources to see how your existing writing work can count towards the criteria?

-Corby Image 3_textIn a recently-launched series of articles, SecEd are promoting an approach to teaching English and literacy across the school curriculum.
-Cross-curricular work with Arts Award is something that we’ve promoted previously , one of our Good Practice Centres wrote about it last year.
+SecEd produced a series of articles which promote an approach to teaching English and literacy across the school curriculum.
+Cross-curricular work with Arts Award is something that we’ve promoted previously and Jennifer Capella, an adviser at Moorlands Primary School wrote this blog post about it.
 We know that Arts Award and writing can both bridge a range of curriculum subjects, because we’ve seen it done!
 If young people are writing in History, or Science, or Geography then how can you channel that?

-Take an example from our Arts Award and KS3 English and History resource: young people studying the First World War took that research and used it to write poetry that they later performed live.
+Take an example from our Arts Award and History resource: young people studying the First World War took that research and used it to write poetry that they later performed live.
 History, writing and performance, all linked together under an Arts Award umbrella.

-The National Literacy Trust have found that young people write at a higher level if they enjoy it.
+The National Literacy Trust found that young people write at a higher level if they enjoy it.
 Arts Award offers a flexible framework for young people to take control of their writing, enabling them to take ownership of their creative output and gain a qualification for it!
-If you find yourself or the young people you work with inspired this Wednesday, why not use that as the first step on your Arts Award journey?
+If you find yourself or the young people you work with inspired on National Writing Day, why not use that as the first step on your Arts Award journey?

 Comments & Replies